Opportunities for preparing urban contaminated land for bio-based production

 This page is only available in english

-Jenny is an Associate Professor in the Division of Geology and Geotechnics, she works in the research group Engineering Geology.
+Jenny is a Professor in the Division of Geology and Geotechnics, she works in the research group Engineering Geology.

 Associate Professor, Architecture and Civil Engineering, Urban Design and Planning, DiVisual Research Group

 Marco Adelfio is an Urban Planner with a PhD in Geography from the Autonomous University of Madrid (Universidad Autónoma de Madrid).
 His research focuses on multi-stakeholder processes and driving...

 Doctoral Student, Architecture and Civil Engineering, Geology and Geotechnics, Engineering Geology